Deb Lavender

-Deb Lavender (born October 11, 1956) is an American politician who from 2015 to 2021 served in the Missouri House of Representatives, and is serving again as of 2023.
+Deb Lavender (born October 11, 1956) is an American politician who served in the Missouri House of Representatives from 2015 to 2021 and from 2023 to 2025.
 A Democrat, Lavender represented the 90th district from 2015 to 2021, which comprised all or part of the cities of Glendale, Kirkwood, Oakland, Sunset Hills, Warson Woods, and Webster Groves in St. Louis County.
 In 2020, she unsuccessfully ran for the Missouri Senate against incumbent Republican Andrew Koenig.
-As of 2022, she was elected to the House again from District 98, which includes the cities of Manchester, Twin Oaks, and Valley Park.
+In 2022, she was elected to the House again from District 98, which includes the cities of Manchester, Twin Oaks, and Valley Park.

 Early life and education

 Lavender was born and raised in Ridgefield, Connecticut.
 Her interest in government service developed while, as a teenager, she participated in Girls State, a leadership program sponsored by the American Legion Auxiliary.
 Through her experience with the Girls State organization, she learned to appreciate the importance and value of democratic government.
 In 1979, Lavender was graduated from Marquette University in Milwaukee with a Bachelor of Science in physical therapy.
 She worked throughout her time in school to pay her tuition and living expenses.
 Soon after graduation Lavender moved to St. Louis, where she has been a resident for over 35 years.